 It was in the National Institute of Child Health (NICH) that NICH Director Dr Jamal Raza stated that the child was not a single baby but instead there were two children in one body, and one of them was premature.
 Raza added that it was a genetic disease that was found in only 1 child out of a million.

-It was a case of parasitic conjunction that caused four extra limbs to form.
+It was a case of parasitic conjunction that caused four extra limbs to form, causing him to become a baby with 6 legs.
 Before the team of surgeons could operate, they had to work out which of the limbs belonged to the baby and which to his twin.

 Success and joy